Find Trade Colleges

 There are 903 full-time undergraduates at Danville Community College, and 2,411 students altogether.
 The school has a student-to-faculty ratio of 18 to 1.

-Roughly 9% of students at Danville Community College take out loans to pay for college.
-The average amount of student loans is $5,067 a year.
-The student loan default rate of 5.1% means most graduates are not struggling to pay off their loans.
+9% of Danville Community College students take out loans to afford college costs.
+The typical student loan amount is $5,067 a year.
+The school reports a student loan default rate of 5.1% which is much lower than the average rate of 10.8%!

 #8